Tennessee State Route 73: Scenic route

 State Route 73 Scenic (SR 73 Scenic) is a spur route of SR 73 in Blount and Sevier counties in the eastern portion of Tennessee.
 It serves as a connector route into the Great Smoky Mountains National Park.
 The road runs from Townsend to southwest of Gatlinburg.
-The route is also called Fighting Creek Gap Road from US 441 to the Elkmont Campground entrance and Little River Gorge Road to the Towsend Entrance Road.
+The route is also called Fighting Creek Gap Road from US 441 to the Elkmont Campground entrance and Little River Gorge Road to the Townsend Entrance Road.
 The Great Smoky Mountains National Park, as well as many locals, often refer to this stretch of park road as "Little River Road" as this road follows the former roadbed of the Little River Railroad along the Little River from the Townsend entrance to the Park to Elkmont.

 It begins at US 321 and mainline SR 73 in Townsend and heads east into the Great Smoky Mountains National Park and ends its signed portion at Laurel Creek Road which goes to Cades Cove.
-The unsigned portion begins and continues through the park to end at US 441 in the park south of Gatlinburg, It then becomes signed again and turns north on to US 441/SR 71 and follows US 441/SR 71 for 2.7 miles to US 321/SR 73 in downtown Gatlinburg where it ends.
+The unsigned portion begins and continues through the park to end at US 441 in the park south of Gatlinburg, It then becomes signed again and turns north on to US 441/SR 71 and follows US 441/SR 71 for 2.7 mi to US 321/SR 73 in downtown Gatlinburg where it ends.
+The portion in Gatlinburg is the southern segment of the Great Smoky Mountains Parkway.

 TDOT has this route internally designated as State Route 337 (SR 337).

 SR 73 Scenic was formerly a portion of SR 73, which was moved to US 321 when that route was extended to the area in 1981.

-Despite being signed Secondary on TDOT maps, in Gatlinburg, State Route 73 Scenic is signed Primary with the concurrency of US 441/ SR 71 throughout the Great Smoky Mountains National Park.
+Despite being signed Secondary on TDOT maps, in Gatlinburg, SR 73 Scenic is signed primary with the concurrency of US 441/SR 71 throughout the Great Smoky Mountains National Park.
 It is also signed as Primary along East Parkway (US 321).